xwu99/OAP/oap-mllib/README.md

 TBB_ROOT    | Path to oneTBB home directory
 CCL_ROOT    | Path to oneCCL home directory

+`DAALROOT`, `TBB_ROOT`, `CCL_ROOT` can be set by oneAPI Toolkits with `/opt/intel/inteloneapi/setvars.sh` script.
+If you would like to buid your own oneDAL, oneTBB or oneCCL, you can manually set the paths accordingly.

 To build, run the following commands:
 ```
     $ cd OAP/oap-mllib
     $ ./build.sh
 ```

-The result jar package will be placed in `target` directory.
+The built jar package will be placed in `target` directory.

 ## Examples